JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 Things were happy until the phone rang.
 It was my brother doing his weekly check in.

-My dad briefly mentioned that the Atari disk drive worked and then passed the phone onto me.
+My dad briefly mentioned that the Atari 810 disk drive worked and then passed the phone onto me.

 “So it works?” my brother asked and I replied, “Yes!
 It works!”

 He then grilled me on how I got a cable and power supply and I explained how I found a store.
+There was no joy in his voice.

 His voice was noticeably angry when I mentioned the power supply and he said, “You don’t need an Atari power supply!
 You can use any kind of power supply!”

 As he shouted at me I was at a loss.
 This was the same person who refused to help me initially when I asked him to and now he’s yelling at me because I bought an official Atari part?
+If he believed a non-Atari power supply would have worked, then why didn’t he offer to help me find one to begin with?

 “It works,” I replied.
 Then there was a pregnant pause and he asked to be passed back to my dad and I did.